Best Pillow for Back Sleepers

 Benefits of Back Sleeping

-Sleeping on your back actually has a lot of benefits to the body.
+Sleeping on your back actually has a lot of benefits for the body.
 Back sleeping allows the spine to align naturally and the weight to be distributed evenly across the body, thus preventing pressure points.
 This position also allows for a more optimal blood flow.
 Back sleepers also toss and turn less at night, so their sleep is undisturbed.

 People who suffer from acid reflux should also think about shifting to the back sleeping position.
 Since the neck and head are elevated and not aligned with the stomach, there is less chance of getting heartburn.